HoseungJang/Referring/README.md

 # Reffering

-Reffering, an useful bookmark web application for my own use
+Reffering, an useful bookmark web application for my own use.

+This project is based on dockerizing.

 # Client
-Reffering client built on [create-react-app](https://github.com/facebook/create-react-app)
+Reffering client built on [create-react-app](https://github.com/facebook/create-react-app).

 ## Using
 - Typescript